DiegoGF8/Speedometer_Project/README.md

    After the training is completely done, you will be able to watch a porcentage of accuary that the system has for the object detection, also the porcentage of failure on objet detection and the time reaction by    item.
 This information will appear for each label that you have created on the pulse, the only caracteristic that this labels share are the time reaction timeframe that the system has to response and the RAM       used.

-Now you have to install the Ede impulse on linux, the following states are only for raspberry pi 4 and this is a list of commands that you will need to follow. the rfisrt command that you will need to apply is the following:
+Now you have to install the Ede impulse on linux, the following states are only for raspberry pi 4 and this is a list of commands that you will need to follow. the first command that you will need to apply is the following:
 ```
 curl -sL https://deb.nodesource.com/setup_12.x | sudo bash -
 sudo apt install -y gcc g++ make build-essential nodejs sox gstreamer1.0-tools gstreamer1.0-plugins-good gstreamer1.0-plugins-base gstreamer1.0-plugins-base-apps
 npm config set user root && sudo npm install edge-impulse-linux -g --unsafe-perm
 ```

-then you will need to get intalled the edge implse linux python SDK
+Then you will need to get intalled the edge implse linux python SDK
 ```
 sudo apt-get install libatlas-base-dev libportaudio0 libportaudio2 libportaudiocpp0 portaudio19-dev
 pip3 install edge_impulse_linux -i https://pypi.python.org/simple
 ```

-by doing this you will finally applu
+By doing this you will finally apply
 ```
 edge-impulse-linux-runner --download model.eim
 ```